Our Story

 The establishment of the Ross Museum was made possible by the generous donation of land from Roy and Bette Ann Dittburner.
 The “Ross House”, a replica of an early 1800’s log home was gifted by Jack and Janice McLaren.

-Today, we take immense pride in our expansion to five buildings, each housing a unique part of our captivating collection.
-Join us as we skillfully weave together the rich tapestry of the past!
+Today, we take immense pride in our expansion to five buildings, each housing a unique part of our collection.